 Prior to joining the firm, Ms. Baratta worked at a law firm in London.
 During law school, Ms. Baratta was an Honor Board Member, Executive Editor of the Tulane Journal of International and Comparative Law, and earned the Highest Grade in European Community Environmental Law.
 She also studied comparative law at L’Università di Siena, Italy.

 Ms. Baratta was recognized in The Best Lawyers in America® for Intellectual Property Litigation in 2019 and the three years immediately preceding.
-She is listed in the 2018 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+She is listed in the 2018 and 2019 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Ms. Baratta was recognized in 2017 and 2018 as a Georgia "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine.
 She received the 2014 Client Choice Award USA & Canada in the Intellectual Property – Trademarks category for Georgia from Lexology and the International Law Office (ILO).
 Ms. Baratta also is a past recipient of the Woodruff Arts Center’s "Charles R. Yates Award" for Outstanding Volunteer Service.
 Ms. Baratta speaks fluent Italian.

 Provides international and domestic trademark portfolio management, brand strategy, multi-jurisdictional dispute management, and social media counseling to PGi.
 PGi provides global, on-demand conferencing solutions and collaborations software that help more than 30,000 companies and 75 percent of the Fortune 100.